NCCA/programming-assignment-merlin-cg/README.md

 # Tom Bates CFGAA Assignment
+TODO: removing the Emitter.h class without breaking the program
 ## Ideas

 I have not finalised an idea for the assignment, but here are some of my ideas: